wp-plugins/miniorange-login-openid/readme.txt

 *	One-click login to your website using any social app.
 *	Valid user registrations verified by applications such as Google,Facebook,LinkedIn,Salesforce.
-*   Choose where to add the Social Login Plugin: login page, registration page or anywhere on your site using our social login widget.
+*   Choose where to add the Social Login Plugin: login page, registration page , comment form or anywhere on your site using our social login widget.
 *   Options to add social sharing widget on homepage, posts, feeds, content pages, etc.
+*	Select your favourite theme for icons.
 *	NO SETUP required on Google,Facebook,LinkedIn,Salesforce.
 *	Automatic user registration after login if the user is not already registered with your site.